Attendance, Rescheduling, and Withdrawing from Required Courses and Rotations

 - Timing of Approval (A or B below)

-- If the request to postpone a CCE is approved after EVOS is finalized: Complete a CCE Schedule Change Request Form and forward to the appropriate clerkship director.
+- If the request to postpone a CCE is approved after the lottery is finalized: Submit a request in writing to the Associate Dean for Student Affairs, with copy to the Assistant Dean for Academic Achievement and forward to the appropriate clerkship director.

 ** Please note: Assigned CCE’s remain on a student’s official schedule until approval for the postponement is provided by the Office of Student Affairs.
-It is the student’s responsibility to follow up and monitor the accuracy of their educational schedule via the Peoplesoft/Student Administration system.
+It is the student’s responsibility to follow up and monitor the accuracy of their educational schedule via the Peoplesoft system.

 E. Rescheduling a Postponed CCE into Advanced Studies

-An unexcused failure to participate in an Interstitial during the third year/core clinical experiences will result in a “no-credit” grade appearing on the student’s transcript.
-When the interstitial has been successfully remediated, a notation that the interstitial was remediated in a single attempt from an initial failed grade will remain on the student’s permanent transcript.
+An unexcused failure to participate in an individual ISC experience will result in a no credit (NCR) grade appearing on the student’s transcript.
+When the ISC experience has been successfully remediated, a notation that the ISC section was remediated in a single attempt from an initial NCR grade will remain on the student’s permanent transcript.
+Makeup assignments must generally be completed within 4 weeks of the missed ISC experience.
+There will be a one-day grace period for submission of late makeup work.
+After that day (24 hours), no additional makeup work will be accepted.
+If not completed within the time allowed, the ISC experience will need to be remediated during the subsequent academic year.

 G. Rescheduling or Dropping an Advanced Studies Course